Children and adults returning from Syria

 - Finland will do everything in its power to bring to justice those who are guilty of crimes.

-- The social services will be responsible for dealing with children under 15 years of age.
+- Children may be witnesses or victims of crime.
+The social services will be responsible for dealing with children under 15 years of age.

 Tarja Mankkinen, Head of Development